Skip to main content

 Note Any existing inactive data will maintain the default storage class when you change the storage class.
 To change the storage class for existing inactive data, you must perform the designation manually.

 The access costs are higher if you do access the data, so take that into consideration before you change the storage class.
-Learn more about storage classes for Google Cloud Storage.
+To learn more, refer to Google Cloud documentation: Storage classes.

-You can select a storage tier when you create the working environment and you can change it any time after.
-For details about changing the storage class, see Tiering inactive data to low-cost object storage.
+You can select a storage tier when you create the working environment and you can change it any time afterwards.
+For details about changing the storage class, refer to Tiering inactive data to low-cost object storage.

 The storage class for data tiering is system wide—it's not per volume.